Last Updated on

 OK, so far, it’s a dead heat.
 If you own a Windows phone and on-the-go access is important to you, it’s time to start exploring other options.

 The good news is both Xero and FreshBooks cater to the needs of freelancers and small businesses to create customized, affordable options.
-For small digital business owners, these two products are a great match.
+For small business owners, these two products are a great match.

 Here’s a little cheat sheet to start the comparison, with another one to follow at the end of my review: